 Its mission consists in making corporate shareholdings profitable and focusing all actions on looking after the public interest.
 In this way, SEPI’s management must combine financial profitability with social profitability.

 SEPI is a public law entity.
 It operates in accordance with private law, although some public law norms apply to it, such as the one, among others, which results from the Budgetary General Law, the Law on Public Sector Procurements, or the Budgetary Laws.
-SEPI is attached to the Ministry of Finance.
+SEPI is attached to the Ministry of Finance and Administration.

 This Company was born in 1995, through Royal Law Decree 5/1995, of June 16th, later passed as Law 5/1996, of January 10th, 1996 about the Setup of certain Public Law Entities.